 Key takeaways

-- A repayment plan can help you stay on track and pay what you owe more effectively.
+- A repayment plan can help you stay on track and pay off your debt more effectively.

-- Only making the minimum payments will dig you further into debt.
+- Only paying the minimum amount on your credit card bill will dig you further into debt.

-- Build an emergency savings fund as you pay off credit card debt so that you do not have to rely on credit in the future.
+- Build an emergency savings fund as you pay off debt so that you do not have to rely on credit in the future.

 It’s easy to fall into credit card debt and much harder to pay it off.
-According to the Federal Reserve Bank of New York, American credit card debt reached $1.17 trillion in Q3 2024.
-Debt is a serious problem that plenty of consumers struggle with, but you don’t have to let it tie you down.
+According to the Federal Reserve Bank of New York, American credit card debt reached $1.18 trillion in the first quarter of 2025.
+Debt is a serious problem that many consumers struggle with, but you don’t have to let it hold you back.

 Making only the minimum payment on your credit card is one of the worst things you can do.
 Over time, this common mistake can cost you hundreds or even thousands of dollars.